 Zimbabwe in November 2008

 After Robert Mugabe’s confiscation of private property, Zimbabwe’s economy ground to a halt for years.
 Attempts to redistribute land from white Zimbabweans in exchange for political capital led to a free fall in the economy, capital flight, and people fleeing to the mountains.

-The role of Central Banks
+The role of Central Banks during inflation

-After inflation expectations in the eurozone were recently in clearly positive territory due to the Russian-Ukrainian war, central banks are currently changing their strategies after a long period of hesitation.
+After inflation expectations in the eurozone were recently clearly on the positive side due to the Russian-Ukrainian war, central banks are currently changing their strategies after a long period of hesitation.

-What should be done during inflation?
+What actions should be taken during a period of inflation?

 The content of any publication on this website is for informational purposes only.